 But though it is impossible to protect your privacy completely unless you become an internet-less hermit in the wilderness, you can still fight to protect yourself by opting out of information collection and keeping tabs on your internet presence.

 And if your privacy has been violated by a data broker website, it may be time to seek legal representation.
 At Minc Law, we have removed more than 50,000 pieces of damaging content and have 2,500 satisfied clients — and we can help you, too.

-To learn more, contact us to schedule your free, initial no-obligation consultation by calling us at (216) 373-7706, speaking with a Chat Representative, or by filling out our online contact form.
+To learn more, contact us to schedule your free, initial no-obligation consultation with an intake specialist by calling us at (216) 373-7706, speaking with a Chat Representative, or by filling out our online contact form.